achimmertens/advertising/FilledReportTemplate.md

-Winners of Marketing Campaing #yymmdd_nn
+Rewarded Members of the Marketing Campaing #yymmdd_nn

 Hello Hivers, Advertisers, Influencers, Contesters and all the rest,